Are Game Magazines Too Soft On Indies?

 ."
 It's totally different.
 Junkets and free merch are totally OK here, Because Of Reasons."

 That's the "micro" reason that gaming journalism is Soft On The Big Boys.
 The "macro" reason is that gaming journalism is almost entirely dependent on The Big Boys for their economic survival, since they're often the sole source of advertising revenue for a publication.

 So that's why some people feel that you can't trust the big game rags as far as you can kick them, at least when it comes to AAA gaming.
 But what about indies?
 There's no economic incentive to inflate the score of an indie game.
 As well as they've done for themselves lately, Klei and Galactic Cafe still probably can't afford to pay anyone off.
 I get the sense a junket hosted by Edmund McMillen would be in his basement, with him saying nothing more than "There are sandwiches" before retreating to a dark corner and spending the rest of the event uncomfortably staring at everyone without speaking.
 Notch would ... er, well, maybe this premise isn't always true

 .
 But with the exception of the one indie outfit that sold 50 million copies and thus probably shouldn't be considered "indie" anymore, even the most popular indie studios still don't have a fraction of the finances or the clout that the AAA companies do.

 So why inflate the indies?
-There's a few possibilities.
+There are a few possibilities.

 1) An admirable (but misplaced) desire to help out the struggling little guy